tinode/chat/docs/API.md

 Message `{get what="data"}` to `me` queries the history of invites/notifications.
 It's handled the same way as to any other topic.

-### `fnd`: Contacts and Topics Discovery
+### `fnd` and Tags: Contacts and Topics Discovery

 Topic `fnd` is automatically created for every user at the account creation time.
 It serves as an endpoint for discovering other users and group topics.

-Users and group topics can be discovered by optional tags.
-A tag is an arbitrary case-insensitive string (forced to lowercase).
-Tags may have a prefix which serves as a namespace.
+Users and group topics can be discovered by optional `tags`.
+A tag is an arbitrary case-insensitive Unicode string (forced to lowercase) starting with a Unicode letter or digit. `Tags` may have a prefix which serves as a namespace.
 The prefix is a string followed by a colon `:`, ex. prefixed phone tag `tel:14155551212` or prefixed email tag `email:alice@example.com`.
-Some prefixed tags are optionally enforced to be unique.
-It's done by listing them in the config, for instance `"unique_tags": ["tel", "email"]`.
-Only one user or topic may use such a unique tag.
+Some prefixed `tags` are optionally enforced to be unique.
+In that case only one user or topic may use such a tag.
+Certain `tags` may be forced to be immutable to the user, i.e. user's attemps to add or remove an immutable tag will be rejected by the server. `Tags` maybe enumerable, i.e. their values may be restricted to a pre-defined set.

+The `tags` are indexed server-side.
+Seach returns either users or topics or both sorted by the number of matched tags in descending order.
+The serach results may be optionally required to contain at least one of some tags.

 Tags can are assigned at creation time then can be updated by using `{set what="tags"}` against a `me` or a group topic.